femmerling/EmeraldBox/readme.md

 * Nose
 * Tornado Web Server

-You can add your desired package by running:
+You can add your desired python package by running:

     box/bin/pip install <package name>